sjp38/hackermail/USAGE.md

 Pressing `f` starts forwarding the focused mail.

-Pressing `m` opens a selection-based menu.
+Pressing `M` or `m` opens a selection-based menu using CLI or TUI, respectively.
 From the menu, users can do abovely explained actions.
 In addition to that, the menu provides below options.

 - Writing a mail using the focused mail as its draft (same to `hkml write --draft <focused mail>`.
 Refer to 'Writing New Mails' [section](#writing-new-mails) for details.).
 - Listing/adding/removing tags (Refer to 'Tagging' [section](#tagging) for
   details) of the mail.
-- Checking patches (same to `hkml patch check <focused mail>`.
-Refer to 'Patches Management' [section](#patches-management) for details.)
+- Checking/Applying patches (same to `hkml patch check <focused mail>`.
-- Applying patches (same to `hkml patch apply <focused mail>`.
 Refer to 'Patches Management' [section](#patches-management) for details.)
 - Exporting focused mail, specific range of mails of the list, or entire mails of the list to an mbox file (same to `hkml export`.
 Refer to 'Exporting Mails' [section](#exporting-mails) for details.).